 1. Notifications off, attention on.

-Constant notifications can make it difficult for users to focus on their work.
-People must create a quiet space for activities requiring deeper concentration.
+Notifications can make it difficult for users to focus on their work.
+Even if people try to ignore them, seeing new notifications popping up can be distracting.
+Especially for activities that require deeper concentration, people need to create a quiet space for themselves.
 Advise your team on how to set up a do-not-disturb mode for apps and extend this recommendation to communication channels.

 Constant email management causes more stress than simply checking your incoming messages only three times a day.
 Still, don’t forget to advise your team to schedule blocks for deep work in their calendars to let others know that they will respond to messages later.